13744695/HomeWork/lecture-08.md

 > Every program point will call a procedure, and arguments will all be live variables.
 >
 <br/>

- 	1. <b> The following is a loose transcript of (a representation of) some machine code from the board with comments.
+- The following is a loose transcript of (a representation of) some machine code from the board with comments.
-	Please refer to the .scm file when it becomes availabel for accurate transcript:<b/>
+- (Please refer to the .scm file when it becomes available for accurate transcript:)

+ 	1.

 	fact (n): 		;;Label taking in a live variable n.
 	L0 (n):			;;Calls label 1 with a value of n & 1